-These ads are doing nothing but preying on the gullible and the layperson who doesn’t understand how telescope optics are supposed to work.
+These advertisements on social media are doing nothing but preying on the gullible and the layperson who doesn’t understand how telescope optics are supposed to work.
 It’s very common for people to assume that magnification is what a telescope is all about, and think that because the magnification is being advertised with a big number, then that means the telescope is “super!”

 I am NOT kidding when I say that I’ve seen these same ads pop up every few postings… you click on one to investigate and all of the sudden more of these pop up in your feed!
 It gets more repetitive than a broken record!